Human Centered Design Intern Blog 2018

 Becky is a Professor at the Maryland Institute College of Art where see teaches classes in their Social Design Program.
 She came to visit CITY and I had the opportunity to sit down with her and talk about Design Thinking, Human Centered Design, and how to pursue a career in Social Design.

 Becky graduated from college with a degree in graphic design and was struggling to find a way to use her skills to help people.
-She felt that graphic design/designers often made beautiful work that never solved a problem, while volunteering for Teach America or another organization wouldn't let her use the skills she was best at to improve the lives of others.
+She felt that graphic design/designers often made beautiful work that never solved a problem.
+While on the other hand traditional volunteering, such as for Teach America or another organization, wouldn't let her use the skills she was best at to improve the lives of others.
 This seems to be a common trend with designers.
 There are many opportunities that allow students and professionals to help others, but few that allow us to use our skills and training to do so (instead of pushing papers).

 Through the MICA masters degree program Becky found a way to practice Social Design and hone her skills.
 Now she teaches both at the masters program as well as at a local highschool.